UVU-DigitalMedia/legislative-simulation/README.md

 # Available commands

+## Main commands

+These are the commands to run lots of things at once, and probably the most used commands.

 * `npm start` - Starts the application.
 Runs `node app.js`.

 * `npm run watch` - Starts the application, and will watch for application file file changes and automatically restarts the application.

-* `npm run test` - Runs the automated tests.
+* `npm test` - Runs the automated tests.
 You should have the database running and have the required test database set up.
 Be sure to check your configuration.

+* `npm run docs` - Generates the documentation in the `docs/` directory.

+* `npm run jshint` - Runs all .js files through `jshint`.
+Rules are defined in [`.jshintrc`](.jshintrc).
+Also gets run during the normal `npm test`.
+  Avoid changing the rules to fix jshint errors.

+## Sub commands

+These commands are mostly just used by the above commands, but can be used separately from them if needed.

 * `npm run testcov` - Runs the tests with test coverage reports.
-Also gets run during the normal `npm run test` command.
+Also gets run during the normal `npm test` command.
 Note that test coverage does not report stability of the api.
 It strictly tells you how many lines of code have been run.
 Use test coverage to find out where you can simplify things.

+* `npm run testcovcheck` - Checks the coverage levels to make sure they are within the threshold.
+The tests should have been run with test coverage before this works. e.g. `npm run testcov; npm run testcovcheck;`.
+This automatically gets run with `npm test`.

+* `npm run jsdoc` - Runs all of the project files through [jsdoc](http://usejsdoc.org/).
+This automatically runs with `npm run docs`.

-* `npm run jshint` - Runs all .js files through `jshint`.
-Rules are defined in [`.jshintrc`](.jshintrc).
-Also gets run during the normal `npm run test`.
+* `npm run apidoc` - Runs all of the route files through [apidoc](http://apidocjs.com/).
+This automatically runs with `npm run docs`.
-  Avoid changing the rules to fix jshint errors.